 Mayor Robert Garcia called LBX a quality project, that will not just be a draw for Long Beach, but a regional draw as well, attracting visitors from all over, saying “Long Beach is jumping incredible leaps and bounds when it comes to being a big city with a lot of options[...] for the community.”

 Councilwoman Stacy Mungo of the Fifth District, where LBX is being constructed, said that “this side of town had really been a food desert for awhile,” where residents were leaving Long Beach to dine in other cities.
 Thanks to the demand for more businesses by the community and the creation of a business association, 600 businesses have opened within “this one-ninth of the city” since Mungo took office in 2014, and there’s still a want for more space.

-“Not only are those shops filled but there’s high demand for more spaces and more place for people to go,” said Mungo.
-“As you finish you construction and you start to open your doors, I look forward to partnering with you to hire Long Beach residents to keep the commutes low and employees happy.”
+“Not only are those shops filled but there’s high demand for more spaces and more places for people to go,” said Mungo.
+“As you finish your construction and you start to open your doors, I look forward to partnering with you to hire Long Beach residents to keep the commutes low and employees happy.”

 For more information about Long Beach Exchange, visit the Facebook page here.

 Long Beach Exchange will be located at 4069 North Lakewood Boulevard.